Azure/azure-dockerdatacenter/README.md

 # azure-dockerdatacenter
-Docker DataCenter Templates on Azure with more automation on top of the 1.0.7 Gallery Templates- sample experiments with new Swarm Mode
+Docker DataCenter Templates on Azure with more automation on top of the 1.0.9 Gallery Templates- sample experiments with new Swarm Mode

 Please see the [LICENSE file](https://github.com/Azure/azure-dockerdatacenter/blob/master/LICENSE) for licensing information.
-Docker DataCenter License as used as-is (parameterized license - lic file) in this project may be obtained from [here](https://www.docker.com/products/docker-datacenter)
+Docker DataCenter License as used as-is (parameterized or to be uploaded license - lic file) in this project for UCP 2.0.0 Beta1 and DTR 2.1.0 Beta1 can only be obtained presently for the private beta.
+Please refer to [this post](https://forums.docker.com/t/docker-datacenter-on-engine-1-12-private-beta/23232/1) in the docker forum.
+Please sign up [here](https://goo.gl/UTG895) for GA Waiting list.

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information